All Episodes

 And with a pipeline, the container stays still and the product moves through the container.

-And it's far safer to have the container, the pipeline stay stable and not move, and have the natural gas and oil move through it so that there are no accidents in towns.
+And it's far safer to have the container, the pipeline, stay stable and not move and have the natural gas and oil move through it so that there are no accidents in towns.

 So I don't disagree at all.

-Uh if we would have allowed the Keystone XL pipeline to be finished, we would be daily importing 900,000 barrels of Canadian crude oil into America every single day, and it would be done safely.
+If we would have allowed the Keystone XL pipeline to be finished, we would be daily importing 900,000 barrels of Canadian crude oil into America every single day, and it would be done safely.

-Um it was interesting that at the time that Biden canceled the Keystone XL pipeline, he was giving a waiver for Vladimir Putin to move forward with his own Nord Stream 2 pipeline.
+It was interesting that at the time that Biden canceled the Keystone XL pipeline, he was giving a waiver for Vladimir Putin to move forward with his own Nord Stream 2 pipeline.

 Did that make any sense to you?

-It made absolutely no sense, and it makes no sense now that the Securities and Exchange Commission, the Federal Reserve, the Interior Department, the Office of Control of the Currency, they are all trying to slow down the approval of pipelines.
+And it makes no sense now that the Securities and Exchange Commission, the Federal Reserve, the Interior Department, the Office of Control of the Currency, they are all trying to slow down the approval of pipelines.

-Well, okay, so without the pipelines, we we we don't have the ability to safely transport these things, and and that means you're saying if we do it by rail or any other mode of transportation that it's unsafe, correct?
+And that means you're saying if we do it by rail or any other mode of transportation, that it's unsafe, correct?

 Well, road and rail are still safe, but they are less safe than pipelines.